-- Inspect mounting fasteners to verify they are tight and if loose, then tighten to the proper torque.
+- Inspect mounting fasteners to verify they are tight and, if loose, tighten to the proper torque.
 Refer to Section 3-Installation. - Cable connections should be inspected during maintenance periods to ensure they are secure.
 Loose connections should be cleaned and re-tightened.
 Inspect cable sheathing for damage, repair or replace damaged cabling.
-Loose connections or damaged cabling are not expected and may indicate improper routing and/or strain relieving. - Inspect the Master and Tool pin blocks for any pin damage, debris or darkened pins.
+Loose connections or damaged cabling may indicate improper routing and/or strain relieving. - Inspect the Master and Tool pin blocks for any pin damage, debris or darkened pins.
 Refer to Section 5.1-Pin Block Inspection and Cleaning. - Inspect V-ring seals for wear, abrasion, and cuts.
 If worn or damaged, replace.
-Refer to Section 6.2.1-Seal Replacement.
+Refer to Section 6.2.1- Seal Replacement.